heroku/heroku-buildpack-kong/README.markdown

   * `PORT` exposed on the app/dyno
     * set automatically by the Heroku dyno manager
-  * `<CUSTOM>_PORT` if you'd like specify a custom port per process type for the instance to listen on, (useful for exposing to private spaces network) then you can set an env var the the name of the process prepended to `_PORT` like so:
+  * `<CUSTOM>_PORT` if you'd like to specify a custom port per process type for the instance to listen on, (useful for exposing to private spaces network) then you can set an env var the the name of the process prepended to `_PORT` like so: